cs3243-notes/cs3243-notes.github.io/_pages/about.md

 Notes
 ======
+Lecture notes are on overleaf.
+You should click on "Recompile" to view the latest PDF.
+You can also download the PDF.
+The download button is near the Recompile option.

 1. [Introduction](https://www.overleaf.com/read/nrzkqrpxmqsm): What is artificial intelligence?
 Overview of the course.
 1. [Uninformed Search](https://www.overleaf.com/read/tsysdfxhnyvq): Goal-based agents.
 BFS.
 DFS.
 UCS.
 1. [Informed Search](https://www.overleaf.com/read/hgpqsywtdtrp): Heuristics.
 A\*.
 Greedy Best-First Search.